BCoLab/pyRecAid/README.md

-# pyRecAid
+# pyRECaid

-This is the git page for Python Recording Aid, pyRecAid, an open source utility for imaging-guided cerebral recording from primate subjects.
+This is the git page for Python Recording Aid, pyRECaid, an open source utility for imaging-guided cerebral recording from primate subjects.
 It can also be used by experimentalists to deliver drugs into specific targets within the brain.

 Available for Windows and Linux machines.